Reforming waste management

 Under the Local Nuisance and Litter Control Act 2016, councils have been provided with increased powers to deal with smaller-scale illegal roadside dumping in their areas.
 That Act provides councils with increased penalties and expiations to punish those who illegally dump as well as additional tools in identifying illegal dumpers.
 The first prosecution and conviction for illegal dumping under that Act was handed down on 8 August 2017 with a fine of $1,200 awarded for the dumping of two wheelie bins of green waste and general household waste onto a reserve.

-The reforms in the Waste Reform Act will provide additional means for the EPA to detect and respond to commercial level or hazardous illegal dumping.
+The reforms in the Waste Reform Act provide additional means for the EPA to detect and respond to commercial level or hazardous illegal dumping.
 These proposed changes have been developed to complement the Local Nuisance and Litter Control Act 2016.

 The reforms remove current obstacles the EPA face in prosecuting illegal dumping.